passbolt/passbolt_help/_posts/configure/2023-02-27-configure-login-authentication-smtp.md

 When you are using Sendgrid, once logged in, you will be automatically redirected to the administration panel dashboard.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-sendgrid-credentials-panel.png" legend="Sendgrid - SMTP Credentials Panel" width="586px" %}

-You will need to navigate to *Email API > Integration Guide > SMTP Relay*.
+You will need to navigate to *Settings > API Keys* and click on Create API Key.

 - Create your SMTP Credentials

 When creating a new API key, you can give it a name that's easy for you to remember, such as "Passbolt".
 SendGrid will then generate a unique API key consisting of 70 random characters.
 This key can be used to authenticate your email sending requests through the SendGrid SMTP servers.

 After generating the API key, you can use the settings shown to configure your email client or application.
-The SMTP hostname is "smtp.sendgrid.net", the port number is 587, and the SMTP username is "apikey".
+The SMTP username should be "apikey".
 The SMTP password is the API key that you generated in the previous step.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-sendgrid-credentials-example.png" legend="Sendgrid - SMTP Credentials" width="586px" %}

 It's important to keep your SendGrid API key secure, as it can be used to access your SendGrid account and send emails from your account.
 You should never share your API key with anyone, and you should take steps to protect your account from unauthorized access.

 - Authentication on Passbolt GUI

 On your Passbolt instance, you can navigate to *Administration > Email server*.

+{% include articles/figure.html url="/assets/img/help/2023/02/smtp-sendgrid-authentication.png" legend="Passbolt - Email authentication" width="586px" %}

 You will need to fill your smtp credentials to match your authentication method (username & password).